 Locked knees, hypermobile elbows and wrists gave me some discomfort.
 I had zero awareness of my body parts and how they are designed to articulate with each other.

-Yoga may have a lot to offer to many people.
-However, I see many of my clients suffer as a result of overdoing certain poses that seem easy and comfortable to them, and it takes them a while to make the link between their pain and their yoga practice.
+Yoga may have a lot to offer to a great number of people.
+However, I see many of my clients suffer as a result of overdoing certain poses that seem easy and comfortable to them, and it takes them a while to make the link between their pain or discomfort and their yoga practice.